corinwagen/presto/tutorial/README.md

 ## Step 3: Compute Potential Energy Surface in Explicit Solvent

 To find the actual transition state, the potential energy surface in explicit solvent must be calculated.
+This can be derived from a series of trajectories where the coordinate of interest is constrained (analogous to a "scan" in Gaussian, albeit where every point is a trajectory).
-We will use the weighted histogram analysis method (WHAM) to do this, using the [*wham*](http://membrane.urmc.rochester.edu/?page_id=126) program from the Grossfield lab.
+We will use the weighted histogram analysis method (WHAM) to construct the PES from the individual trajectories, using the [*wham*](http://membrane.urmc.rochester.edu/?page_id=126) program from the Grossfield lab.
+(*wham* is not computationally intensive and can be run on a laptop or login node).

+We have the choice of  analyzing either the forming (C–N) or breaking (C–Cl) bond.
 Since the nucleophile has two identical nucleophilic nitrogens, we opted to scan along the C–Cl distance for simplicity.
 The script ``wham/wham.py`` generates new ``.yaml`` files and starting configurations from the equilibrated system, which can be run in parallel.
 Here, we generate 100 new runs with C1–Cl7 distances ranging from 1.7 Å to 2.3 Å, and run them using ``wham/submit_all.sh``.